Salpointe Catholic High School: The Lancer Fight Song

-Support Services
+Support services

 Campus ministry

 Under the guidance of the Carmelites, Salpointe has developed an active campus ministry.
 Students are encouraged to attend a number of retreats throughout their time at Salpointe, culminating in the Kairos retreat experience during their junior or senior year.
-Students at Salpointe also attend periodic all-school mass, worshipping the Holy Trinity under the direction of school chaplain, Fr.
-Emanuel Franco Gomez O. Carm.
+Students at Salpointe also attend periodic all-school mass, under the direction of the school chaplain.

 Counseling services

-In addition to routine academic counseling and schedule management, the school counselors are also actively engaged in helping students mature in their decision-making, values clarification, and interpersonal relationships.
+In addition to routine academic counseling and schedule management, the school counselors are actively engaged in helping students mature in their decision-making, values clarification, and interpersonal relationships.

 Salpointe's Counseling and Guidance Department has undertaken a number of novel initiatives in recent years such as the Community of Concern program.
 The Community of Concern committee sponsors annual forums to inform parents about medical, legal, criminal and social aspects of drug and alcohol abuse.

 Salpointe has implemented an anonymous tip-line to report suspected drug use.
 The school has also established a mandatory drug testing program to screen every student at least one time during the school year for drug use.